 - Nurse specialists.

 - Certified registered nurse anesthetists.

 - Below low patient volume threshold of less than $10,000 and provides care for 100 or fewer Medicare patients in one year.

 CMS Policy and Performance Category Weights – Determined by Statute

-The prioritization of performance is illustrated in the graph below.
-A MIPS Advancing Care Information Performance Category aggregate score would be composed of:
+The prioritization of performance is shown in the graph below.
+A MIPS Advancing Care Information Performance Category total score would be composed of:

 - Base score of 50 points for advancing care information

 - 80 points for advancing care information performance